stebbzor/NPC-System/README.md

 But usage as of right now is as simple as making a new file in the **npcs/** folder and follow the _example.lua_ file.

+I've always wanted to make resources to release publically and this'll be a step towards that.
+This resource shouldn't effect your FPS at all and uses "RegisterKeyMapping" and Raycasting to handle interactions.
+This was all created in FxDK.

 ```lua
 local exampleNPC = {}
 -- Name of the NPC